 It seems likely that Alan Turing made his cake using the foam method.
 This kind of cake requires very little in the way of oil or butter.
 Since the UK was still rationing butter until May of 1954, Alan could only have made the batter kind of cake during the last month of his life.

-Yet there is some indications that he also really loved the Victorian Sponge Cake, which is layered with strawberries and cream.
+Yet there are some indications that he also really loved the Victorian Sponge Cake, which is layered with strawberries and cream.
 Alan was most keen about how artificial intelligence might enjoy strawberries and cream.

 In light of this, I will supply recipes for both kinds of cake as well as a special sponge cake made during severe rationing — that yes, includes carrots.
 And so we have come full circle.